abbhishekpandey47/is-website/posts/long-tail-vs-short-tail.md

 ### 3. Enhance Brand Awareness and Recognition

-Using short-tail keywords consistently across high-traffic pages and posts can help reinforce your brand's presence in your industry.
+Using short tail keywords consistently across high-traffic pages and posts can help reinforce your brand's presence in your industry.

 It's a great way to build recognition and drive users to your website!

 ### 4. Leverage PPC Campaigns

-Short-tail keywords are typically more competitive and expensive for SEO, but they can be highly effective in paid search campaigns.
+Short tail keywords are typically more competitive and expensive for SEO, but they can be highly effective in paid search campaigns.

 For a quick boost in visibility, use them in Google Ads or social media